Patrick Gajewski, James Custodio

 Goal of the project sustAGE is the development and evaluation of a technology-based, person-centered smart solution supporting the employment and later retirement of older adults from work.
 The idea is to provide older employees with a personalized recommendation system in form of a mobile device indicating the person’s current mental, physical, and motivational status.
 Based on this health surveillance monitoring, risk assessments, targeted prevention strategies and training interventions will be possible, intended to enhance occupational safety, productivity, and health.
 The EU Horizon 2020 project is conducted within an international consortium of occupational specialists, psychologists and end-users.

-Based on our work in the Leibniz Research Alliance ‘Healthy Ageing’’, we launched the Mice-to-Men project, a research initiative of the IfADo that aims at the complex interactions between external and internal factors on age-related processes across the lifespan, focusing especially on goal-directed learning and neural plasticity.
+In cooperation with the Leibniz Research Alliance ‘Resilient Ageing’’, the Mice-to-Men project, a research initiative of the IfADo, aims at the complex interactions between external and internal factors on age-related processes across the lifespan, focusing especially on goal-directed learning and neural plasticity.
 The core questions are in which way living environments, nutrition, and the genetic background of the animals interact over the lifespan, and if adverse effects due to premature aging on cognitive functioning and neural plasticity can be ameliorated (or even reversed) by cognitive or physical training.
 Future goals are the development and refinement of translational paradigms to assess cognitive capabilities in mice and humans and the examination of inter-organ interactions, such as the relationship of liver functioning, the immune system and brain activity.